 In most cases of glaucoma, such as Primary Open-Angle Glaucoma, peripheral vision is affected, which can result in total blindness.
 Glaucoma can happen in two ways: open-angle and narrow-angle.
 This “angle” is not a geometric phrase, but it refers to the drainage system of the eye.
 According to John Berdahl, M.D., the angle of the eye is the drainage angle inside the eye that controls the outflow of the watery fluid that is in the eye.

 For Primary Open-Angle Glaucoma, this means that the watery fluid of the eyes (aqueous) can access the drainage angle.
-If the ocular pressure is high while this is occuring, vision can become impaired.
+If the ocular pressure is high while this is occurring, vision can become impaired.
 One way this happens is your eye can lose full-peripheral vision and progress into tunnel vision.

 Acute Angle-Closure Glaucoma